Cannabis (drug)

 Cannabis is mostly used recreationally or as a medicinal drug, although it may also be used for spiritual purposes.
-There is mixed and inconclusive evidence on the benefits of medical cannabis.
+Evidence supports only a few approved uses of cannabinoids and most medical claims, such as efficacy for insomnia or acute pain, lack sufficient evidence.
 In 2013, between 128 and 232 million people used cannabis (2.7% to 4.9% of the global population between the ages of 15 and 65).
 It is the most commonly used largely-illegal drug in the world, with the highest use among adults in Zambia, the United States, Canada, and Nigeria.
 Since the 1970s, the potency of illicit cannabis has increased, with THC levels rising and CBD levels dropping.

 Cannabis plants have been grown since at least the 3rd millennium BCE and there is evidence of it being smoked for its psychoactive effects around 500 BCE in the Pamir Mountains, Central Asia.
 Since the 14th century, cannabis has been subject to legal restrictions.
 The possession, use, and cultivation of cannabis has been illegal in most countries since the 20th century.
-In 2013, Uruguay became the first country to legalize recreational use of cannabis.
+Uruguay became the first country to legalize recreational use of cannabis in 2013.
 Other countries to do so are Canada, Georgia, Germany, Luxembourg, Malta, South Africa, and Thailand.
 In the U.S., the recreational use of cannabis is legalized in 24 states, 3 territories, and the District of Columbia, though the drug remains federally illegal.
 In Australia, it is legalized only in the Australian Capital Territory.